orangegroove/OGCoreDataStack/README.md

 ## Vending objects

 OGCoreDataStackVendor is a decorator for NSFetchedResultsController, with subclasses for using it as a data source for UITableViews and UICollectionViews.
-To use a vendor as data source for a UITableView, create an instance of the tableview-specific subclass of the vendor:
+To use a vendor as data source for a UITableView, use the *Vendor* subspec, and create an instance of the tableview-specific subclass of the vendor:

 	self.myVendor = [[OGTableViewManagedObjectVendor alloc] init];